davidacm/NVDA-IBMTTS-Driver/readme.md

-# IBMTTS driver, Add-on for NVDA #
+# IBtMTTS driver, Add-on for NVDA #

   This add-on implements NVDA compatibility with the IBMTTS synthesizer.
   We can not distribute the IBMTTS libraries.
 So it is just the driver.